Adaptive Layer Selection for Layer-Wise Token Pruning in LLM Inference: Conclusion

 \section{Conclusion}

 We proposed ASL, a KV cache reduction method that adaptively chooses the selection layer for layer-wise token pruning in various tasks.
 Observing attention patterns across tasks, we exploited the variance of token ranks ordered by attention score.
 ASL works in a one-shot selection manner, selecting tokens at a layer and propagating only those tokens to deeper layers.
 To meet the KV budget requirement, we jointly used ASL with existing KV cache reduction methods SnapKV and GemFilter.
 We evaluated ASL on three benchmarks.
-The results demonstrated its superiority in accuracy over state-of-the-art layer-wise token pruning methods.
+The results demonstrated its accuracy-efficiency trade-offs compared to state-of-the-art layer-wise token pruning methods.